Canadian banks brace for uncertainties after mixed quarter

 Many of the banks have also predicted some slowing in margin growth, crediting some of the third-quarter expansion to customers maintaining low-interest deposits instead of moving to term deposits.

-The pace of moves to higher-paying deposit products has been "slower than our expectations, but we expect them to move higher for future rate hikes", BMO finance chief Tayfun Tuzu told reporters and analyts on a postearnings callon Tuesday, echoing a similar statement by his counterpart at Toronto-Dominion Bank TD.TO last week.
+The pace of moves to higher-paying deposit products has been "slower than our expectations, but we expect them to move higher for future rate hikes", BMO finance chief Tayfun Tuzun said on a post-earnings analyst call on Tuesday, echoing a similar statement by his counterpart at Toronto-Dominion Bank TD.TO last week.

 Bank of Montreal misses estimates, profit falls on capital markets challengesID:nL4N30629I